Is It True That "Movement Is Medicine"?

 Posted Mar 30, 2017

-This striking motto summarized in three words a theme in numerous research studies that I read about every day.
+This motto summarizes in three words a theme in numerous research studies.
 Movement—everything from fidgeting to low-impact aerobics to interval training—can prevent some diseases, ease the symptoms of others, and even reverse some chronic conditions.

 1. Physical activity can improve arthritis symptoms by 40 percent.
 Details here.